sydneyravehistory/SRHDJProfiles/README.md

 # Instructions

-Make copies of this file for each DJ and use DJ Spellbound.json as an example.
+Make copies of this file for each DJ and use DJ Dynamix.json or Spellbound.json as an examples.

 Thanks SRH Admin!